 Giving back to the community, and to the world, is a strong value of mine.
 I began a 501(c)(3) non-profit organization, Physical Therapy International Foundation, where I bring free PT services globally to underserved populations while teaching students in PT doctoral programs across the United States.
 Through my work in PT, Yoga, and Mindfulness, I wish to increase awareness of healthy body, healthy mind, and healthy lifestyles.

-I provide 1-on-1 physical therapy services in the comfort of your home!
+I provide 1-on-1 physical therapy services in the comfort of your home either in-person or through telehealth!
 You may set up a 10-min free phone consultation with me by filling out this form: https://www.snehaphysicaltherapy.com/book-your-free-consultation.html

 Once you we decide to work together, we will set up a 60-minute initial full body evaluation and treatment session.
 Follow up visits are 45-min.